djeada/Databases-Notes/notes/03_sql/06_joins_subqueries_and_views.md

 | 2          | Johnson  | 3500   | Human Resources    |
 | 4          | Taylor   | 4200   | Finance            |

-### Advantages of Using Views
+#### Advantages of Using Views

-- **Simplicity**: Complex queries can be simplified for end-users.
+- Complex queries can be simplified for end-users.
-- **Security**: Restrict access to specific data by exposing only certain columns or rows.
+- Restrict access to specific data by exposing only certain columns or rows.
-- **Maintenance**: Centralize query logic; changes in the underlying tables require updates only in the view.
+- Centralize query logic; changes in the underlying tables require updates only in the view.

-### Updating a View
+#### Updating a View

 If you need to modify a view, you can use `CREATE OR REPLACE VIEW`.